kurzalead/gmod-glob/README.md

   zero or more directories and subdirectories searching for matches.
   It does not crawl symlinked directories.

-The following may be added at a later date.
+The following may be added at a later date:

 * `!(pattern|pattern|pattern)` Matches anything that does not match any of the patterns provided.